SketchyMaze/doodle/README.md

 four directions but characters with gravity only move left and right and have the dedicated "Jump" button.
 This differs from regular keyboard controls where the Up arrow is to Jump.

-# Built-In Doodads

-A brief introduction to the built-in doodads available so far:

-- **Characters**
-  - Blue Azulian: this is used as the player character for now.
-If dragged into a level, it doesn't do anything but is affected by gravity.
-  - Red Azulian: an example mobile mob for now.
-It walks back and forth, changing directions only when it comes across an obstacle and can't proceed any further.
-- **Doors and Keys**
-  - Colored Doors: these act like solid barriers until the player or another doodad collects the matching colored key.
-  - Colored Keys: these are collectable items that allow the player or another doodad to open the door of matching color.
-Note that inventories are doodad-specific, so other mobs besides the player can steal a key before the player gets it!
-(For now)
-  - Electric Door: this mechanical door stays closed and only opens when it receives a power signal from a linked button.
-  - Trapdoor: this door allows one-way access, but once it's closed behind you, you can't pass through it from that side!
-- **Buttons**
-  - Button: while pressed by a player or other doodad, the button emits a power signal to any doodad it is linked to.
-Link a button to an electric door, and the door will open while the button is pressed and close when the button is released.
-  - Sticky Button: this button will stay pressed once activated and will not release unless it receives a power signal from another linked doodad.
-For example, one Button that links to a Sticky Button will release the sticky button if pressed.
-- **Switches**
-  - Switch: when touched by the player or other doodad, the switch will toggle its state from "OFF" to "ON" or vice versa.
-Link it to an Electric Door to open/close the door.
-Link switches _to each other_ as well as to a door, and all switches will stay in sync with their ON/OFF state when any switch is pressed.
-- **Crumbly Floor**
-  - This rocky floor will break and fall away after being stepped on.
-- **Two State Blocks**
-  - Blue and orange blocks that will toggle between solid and pass-thru whenever the corresponding ON/OFF block is hit.
-- **Start and Exit Flags**
-  - The "Go" flag lets you pick a spawn point for the player character.
-  - The "Exit" flag marks the level goal.

 # Developer Console